TheFrenchGhosty/wiki.thefrenchghosty.me/docs/privacy-guide/privacy-guide.md

 - [ExifCleaner](https://exifcleaner.com/)
 - Exiftools or anything supporting it (imagemagick for example)

-Do not use:

-- Anything else

 #### Mobile

 Use:

 - [Scrambled Exif](https://f-droid.org/packages/com.jarsilio.android.scrambledeggsif/)

-Do not use:

-- Anything else

 ### Password Managers